ascend4/ascend4/IDAS.md

    first prototype does not need the model source to declare the sensitivity parameters.

+   - Status: implemented in the C integrator API as `integrator_set_sensitivity_parameters`, `integrator_get_num_sensitivity_parameters`, and `integrator_get_sensitivity_parameter`.
+   - Status: exposed through C++/Python as `clearSensitivityParameters`, `addSensitivityParameter`, `getNumSensitivityParameters`, and `getSensitivityParameter`.
+   - Remaining: there is no ASCEND-language declaration for sensitivity-driver parameters yet, and no parameter-scale API beyond the first heuristic for `pbar`.

 3. Deterministic sensitivities and uncertainty propagation should stay separated.
 IDAS gives local derivatives such as $\partial y / \partial p_j$.
    Uncertainty/covariance propagation can later be built on top of those derivatives, but it should not be part of the first IDAS implementation.

+   - Status: implemented prototype only stores deterministic local sensitivities.
+It does not attempt covariance, intervals, or uncertainty reset logic.
+   - Remaining: uncertainty propagation can be layered above the deterministic sensitivity matrix once the parameter/output contracts are stable.

 4. Observed algebraic variables should not be excluded just because they are algebraic.
 If an observed variable is part of the IDAS DAE unknown vector, it